Vanilla-Renewed-Team/Vanilla-Renewed/README.md

 >The crosshair has been changed to a dot.

->Dark UI
+>Dark UI.

->Connected textures

->Small texture updates and upgrades
+>Small texture updates and upgrades.

->Useful stuff like arrows on hoppers to display direction and food now displaying how much hunger they give.
+>Various small QOL stuff like arrows on hoppers to display direction and food now displaying how much hunger they give.

->Various small fixes and tweaks (Such as not eating the wood from soup. or fixing the bottom of blaze's)
+>Various small fixes and tweaks; Such as not eating the wood from soup. or fixing the bottom of the blaze's rods (entity not the item)

 Thank you for your understanding and support in our redesign if you have any suggestions be sure to put them into the issues section of the GitHub there will be a feature request template.
-For anything else contact me on discord Xanthus58#3862
+For anything else contact me on discord Xanthus#3862 or email me on Xanthus58@protonmail.com

-Comes with optifine 1.17 and an install guide along with jarfix just incase something goes wrong.
-All rights reserved for optifine and the shaders provided
+Optifine is mandatory for the intended experience; without optifine you may have unexpected bugs, errors, or missing features.

 Below are my personal recommended shaders and their associated links.